 In the Club's experience the pursuit and defence of unsafe port disputes are notoriously difficult.
-As a case develops documentary and oral evidence will form the matrix on which the actions of the owner and charterer will be judged.
-It is often crucial that the ship's master is available to give oral evidence, particularly in cases where the charterer alleges that the danger could have been avoided by good seamanship.
+Such cases usually turn on contemporaneous evidence, which is of crucial importance.
+As a case develops documentary, visual and oral evidence will form the critical matrix on which the actions of the owner and charterer will be judged.
+This is equally as relevant today as it was in 1958 in the decision of the EASTERN CITY.